Treating Tourette's syndrome

 Next, the treatment plan for tics could involve one or more of the following:

-- treatments that do not involve taking medication – such as behavioural therapy
+- treatments that don't involve taking medication – such as behavioural therapy

 - medication – the three types of medication that may be prescribed are alpha2-adrenergic agonists, muscle relaxants and dopamine antagonists

-- surgery – in very rare, severe cases, surgical techniques may be suitable
+- surgery – in extremely rare, severe cases, surgical techniques may be suitable

 Non-medical treatments alone, such as behavioural therapy, may be needed if the tics are relatively mild and infrequent.